 The content of this website may contain affiliate links and we may be compensated (at no cost to you!).
 Thank you for your support!

-Palmer Park is a 730-acre park located in Colorado Springs.
+Palmer Park is a 730-acre park located in Colorado Springs that is perfect for hiking in the summer or winter.

 It spans over 25 miles of hiking and biking trails, a dog park, community playground, picnic areas, and an off-leash dog area.